FeatureBaseDB/featurebase-docs/help-on-help/regenerate-sql-svg/README.md

 ## Step 3 - Extract the images from the sql3.html file

-Run the python extract script to generate the images described in the sql3.html file:
+The `extract.py` file:
+* generates the required bnf `.svg` image files
+* saves them to `/help-on-help`

 ```
-python extract.py`
+python3 extract.py`
 ```

-NOTE: You can also run `python3 extract.py` if required.
+NOTE: You can also run `python extract.py` if required.

+## Step 4 - confirm the images are updated

+* CD to `/help-on-help` and confirm the images have been updated.

-## Step 4 - Move the svg files
+## Step 4 - Move the svg files to `/assets/images/sql-guide`

-SVG files are saved to /help-on-help and need to be moved to /assets/images/sql-guide.
+* CD to `/help-on-help/regenerate-sql-svg`
 * Run the move script:

 ```
 bash ./move-svg-to-images.sh
 ```

-All done!
-Go validate the images have been properly updated in the /img/sql folder.